pburglin/EpicSagaBuilder/README.md

 Epic Saga Builder is a collaborative storytelling platform where players and AI work together to create immersive fantasy adventures.
 The platform combines human creativity with AI-powered narration to create unique, dynamic stories that evolve based on player actions.

+You can visit and give the project a try here: (https://eventfy.com)

 ## Features

 - **Collaborative Storytelling**: Multiple players can join stories and shape the narrative together